![]() deutsches Glossar |

 SYNCHRONOUS SIMULATION

-A method to simulate railroad operations by modeling all partial processes of
+A method to simulate railway operations by modelling all partial processes of

 the operation in real time sequences. (see also: ASYNCHRONOUS SIMULATION)